- Approx Cost:

-Year 11 students will learn how and why extreme natural events occur.
+Year 11 students will learn how extreme natural events (earthquakes, Volcanoes and tsunami waves) have shaped Canterbury and Banks Peninsula.
 Students will gain skills in: planning and implementing fieldwork, collaborating in teams, using equipment, verbal and written communication through essay and report writing, discussions and presentations.

 Students will be introduced to the ArcGIS spatial world and complete all maps and analysis using this Geographic Information System.
 Student licences for ArcGIS are now available for all Geography students.

-Field Trip: Research the Lyttelton volcano complex; Halswell Quarry, Sign of the Kiwi, Governors Bay and Gebbies Pass.
+Field Trip: Research the Lyttelton volcano complex, Gebbies Pass, Allandale, Sign of the Takahe, Rapanui Shag Rock, Gondola ride and Halswell Quarry.

 There is one internal NCEA assessment in this course which includes 4 literacy and numeracy credits.

 Students taking 11GEOb need to have an interest in natural events and want to gain knowledge in being able to describe the processes that contribute to spectacular landscapes.